nvmax/FluxComfyDiscordbot/docs/installation.md

    - Copy required files needed to run
    - Setup your .env file with variables specified
    - download all files from huggingface and place them in the required folders
+   - install custom nodes needed for the bot

-- depending on your setup you may need to edit the json files to select the version of dev flux you are using.
+- depending on your setup you may need to edit the json files to select the version of dev flux you are using for pulid and redux.
 - you can open these in comfyui and change the checkpoint in the gui, then click workflow and export api and replace the redux.json and reduxprompt.json files with the new json files. !!!
 DO NOT CHANGE THE STRUCTURE OF THE WORKFLOWS IN COMFYUI !!!
 - manually editing them open the .json files and change the name of the unet_name to the name of the checkpoint you want to use, the checkpoint you use must be in the models/unet folder.